rbluosolar/sswgdl/README.md

       ```
       7z x lib.7z o lib
       ```
-  * **Potential issue**: If launching SSW with GDL 1.0.0, `% Cannot apply operation to datatype STRING` will be printed.
+  * **A potential issue**: Launching SSW with GDL 1.0.0 will print `% Cannot apply operation to datatype STRING`.
 It is unclear which specific programs of SSW are affected, but this issue will not happen with GDL 1.1.3

 ## Launch SSW with a script